SAP-samples/teched2023-IN264/exercises/ex7/README.md

 <br><img src="/exercises/ex7/images/SBPA_Approval_Form_1.png" width=90% height=90%>
 <br><img src="/exercises/ex7/images/SBPA_Approval_Form_2.png" width=90% height=90%>

-2. it's important to note that the SAP Build Process Automation (SBPA) employs equipment determination decisions specific to roles such as Sales, Marketing, Analyst, Consulting, and Default.
+2. it's important to note that the SAP Build Process Automation (SBPA) employs equipment determination decisions specific to roles such as **Sales**, **Marketing**, **Analyst**, **Consulting**, and **Default**.
 Your selected role will dictate the equipment and training list displayed in the approval form.
 <br/> Provide the **Comment** and click on the <b>Approve</b> button.
 <br><img src="/exercises/ex7/images/SBPA_Approve.png" width=90% height=90%>

-3. The employee should have received the approval notification along with the manager's comment on the newly hired candidate's Email ID as provided in the SAP SuccessFactors application.
+3. The employee should have received the approval notification along with the manager's **comment** on the newly hired candidate's Email ID as provided in the SAP SuccessFactors application.
 <br><img src="/exercises/ex7/images/SBPA_Approve_Email.png" width=60% height=60%>

 4. After the manager's approval, SAP Build Process Automation (SBPA) publishes the manager's approval event to the SAP Integration Suite's advanced event mesh topic `SBPA/NewHire/{EmployeeId}/Approval`, which triggers an integration to generate a purchase requisition (PR) containing the approved list of equipment in the S/4HANA Cloud system."